 At the University of Malta, I currently teach:

 - Electricity and Magnetism and Optics,

 - Physical Optics,

 In the past I have also taught Nuclear Physics.

 Previously, at Christ Church, University of Oxford, I tutored General Relativity and Cosmology.

-I am very active in speaking about light pollution and the importance of preserving our Dark Sky Heritage Areas (DSHAs).
+Outside my research and teaching duties, I am active in speaking about light pollution and the importance of preserving our Dark Sky Heritage Areas (DSHAs).
 In my free time, I try my best to spread awareness about Dwejra, a Natura 2000 site and DSHA in Gozo which is very close to heart.
 I enjoy taking photographs, venturing underwater, and playing the piano.